codingforentrepreneurs/blog/contents/git-push-local-code-to-live-linux-server.md

 ---

-<div class='alert alert-success'>This is the first post of a many part <a href='https://www.codingforentrepreneurs.com/blog/hello-linux/'>Linux/Ubuntu deployment series</a>.
-Part two is <a href='https://www.codingforentrepreneurs.com/blog/hello-linux-virtual-environment-working-directory/'>here</a>.</div>
+_This is the first post of a many part [Linux/Ubuntu deployment series](https://www.codingforentrepreneurs.com/blog/hello-linux/).
+Part two is [here](https://www.codingforentrepreneurs.com/blog/hello-linux-virtual-environment-working-directory/)._

 Git is a version control system.
 It's a simple way to track changes in your code.